JLObjectType

 jlAbout: % -> Void

-jlApply: (String, %) -> %
+jlApply: (String, %) -> JLObject

 jlApply(func, obj) applies the function func with obj as parameter and returns the result as a FriCAS JLObject.
-For example, using JLMatrix(JLObjFloat64): example{M:=nrand(4,4);} example{jlApply(“svd”, M::JLMatrix(JLObjFloat64)).S} should be “equivalent” to svdvals(M)
+For example, using JLMatrix(JLObjFloat64): example{M:=nrand(4,4);} example{jlApply(“svd”, M::JLMatrix(JLObjFloat64)).S} should be “equivalent” to svdvals(M).

-jlApply: (String, %, %) -> %
+jlApply: (String, %, %) -> JLObject

 jlApply(func, obj1, obj2) applies the function func with obj1 and obj2 as parameters and returns the result as a FriCAS JLObject.
 For example (equivalent to map(cos, v)): example{v:=urand01(5)$JLVector(JLFloat)} example{jlApply(“map”, “cos”, coerce v)}

-jlApply: (String, %, %, %) -> %
+jlApply: (String, %, %, %) -> JLObject

 jlApply(func, obj1, obj2, obj3) applies the function func with obj1, obj2 and obj3 as parameters and returns the result as a FriCAS JLObject.

-jlApply: (String, %, %, %, %) -> %
+jlApply: (String, %, %, %, %) -> JLObject

 jlApply(func, obj1, obj2, obj3, obj4) applies the function func with obj1, obj2, obj3 and obj4 as parameters and returns the result as a FriCAS JLObject.

-jlApply: (String, %, %, %, %, %) -> %
+jlApply: (String, %, %, %, %, %) -> JLObject

 jlApply(func, obj1, obj2, obj3, obj4, obj5) applies the function func with obj1, obj2, obj3, obj4 and obj5 as parameters and returns the result as a FriCAS JLObject.